Real Estate Investment Audit Colombia — Lynceus Law Firm

 FDI Not Registered or Incorrectly Filed

 The most frequent finding.
 The buyer transferred funds to Colombia through a personal bank account, or the FDI registration was never filed after closing.
 Without a valid Banco de la República certificate, the visa application cannot proceed and repatriation rights do not exist.
 In some cases, regularization is possible but it is complex, time-sensitive, and not always successful.
-Early audit saves the option.
+An early audit preserves the option.

 Deed Price Below Actual Transfer Amount

-The agent suggested declaring a lower price in the escritura to reduce closing costs.
+The agent suggested declaring a lower price in the deed to reduce closing costs.
 For a Colombian buyer, this is a common practice.
 For a foreign buyer, the deed price must match the FDI registration amount.
-A discrepancy between the two creates an unexplained gap in the investment record a problem for the visa application and a potential DIAN audit trigger.
+A discrepancy between the two creates an unexplained gap in the investment record, a problem for the visa application, and a potential trigger for a DIAN audit.

-The impuesto predial was never transferred.
-The seller continues receiving the bills or no one does while unpaid taxes accumulate.
+The property tax was never transferred.
+The seller continues to receive the bills, or no one does, while unpaid taxes accumulate.
 In Colombia, property tax debt follows the property, not the person.
-The new owner inherits it at the point of sale or when the municipality catches up with the registry.
-We identify the debt and advise on resolution.
+The new owner inherits it at the point of sale or when the municipality updates the registry.
+We identify the debt and advise on its resolution.

 Deed Registered but Utility Accounts Not Transferred

-The new owner is legally registered at the Oficina de Registro but the electricity, water, and gas accounts are still in the previous owner’s name.
+The new owner is legally registered at the Registry Office, but the electricity, water, and gas accounts are still in the previous owner's name.
 Debt accumulates, service disruptions occur, and the new owner has no account through which to resolve them.
-We transfer every account as part of the corrective action plan.
+We are transferring every account as part of the corrective action plan.

 Certified Valuation Missing for Visa Application

-The buyer has the deed and the FDI certificate but no certified commercial appraisal (avalúo comercial).
+The buyer has the deed and the FDI certificate but no certified commercial appraisal.
 Cancillería requires one.
-We coordinate the appraisal as part of the audit corrective action so the visa file is complete.
+We will coordinate the appraisal as part of the audit corrective action so the visa file is complete.

-Why Clients Choose Lynceus for Real Estate Investment Audit Colombia
+Why Clients Choose Lynceus for Real Estate Investment Audits in Colombia

-- We find what others missed — We have audited properties purchased without legal representation, with agent-drafted contracts, and with fund transfers done through informal channels.
-We know where the gaps hide and how to identify them quickly.
+- We find what others missed.
+We have audited properties purchased without legal representation, with agent-drafted contracts, and with fund transfers made through informal channels.
+We know where the gaps are hidden and how to identify them quickly.

-- We fix what we find — A real estate investment audit Colombia from Lynceus is not a report that ends with a list of problems.
-We advise on corrective action and handle remediation directly — FDI regularization, deed corrections, tax account transfers, visa document preparation.
+- We fix what we find — A real estate investment audit in Colombia from Lynceus is not a report that ends with a list of problems.
+We advise on corrective action and handle remediation directly—FDI regularization, deed corrections, tax account transfers, visa document preparation.

 Frequently Asked Questions — Real Estate Investment Audit Colombia

-It is a complete legal review of an existing property investment covering title registration, deed accuracy, FDI registration, tax and utility compliance, and visa documentation to identify legal gaps and advise on corrective action.
+This is a complete legal review of an existing property investment, covering title registration, deed accuracy, FDI registration, tax and utility compliance, and visa documentation, to identify legal gaps and advise on corrective action.

 I bought my property without a lawyer.
 Is it too late to fix problems?

-Often no but the sooner you audit, the more options you have.
+Often no, but the sooner you audit, the more options you have.
 Some gaps, like missing FDI registration, become harder to regularize over time.
-A real estate investment audit Colombia identifies what is still fixable and how.
+A real estate investment audit in Colombia identifies what is still fixable and how.

 Can I still get an investor visa if my FDI was not registered correctly?